lzap/dejq/README.md

 SQS implementation
 ------------------

-This implementation is designed for FIFO SQS queues, an attempt to use standard queue will result in an error.
+This implementation is designed for AWS FIFO SQS queues, an attempt to use standard queue will result in an error.
 Exactly once delivery and first-in first-out capabilities of FIFO queues are needed for the dependencies feature (multiple jobs enqueued in a single operation).

+A fixed amount of worker goroutines is spawned and they all perform long polling of messages in batches of 10 messages, then they dispatch the jobs to handler functions.
+This implementation ensures the order in batches preserving the dependencies.

+Every function handler is automatically assigned an extra goroutine responsible for updating heartbeat (also known as visibility timeout) on the background until the handler returns.
+There is maximum time of 12 hours for a job which is limitation of the AWS SQS visibility timeout.

 The SQS implementation is not production-ready, it needs more testing as it was written as a "fallback" implementation if we find the Postgres approach not suitable from the operational perspective.